RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check that SHA extractor service has all the information and interfaces it needs to work properly
 * Check if SHA extractor is able to consume messages from Kafka
+* Check if SHA extractor is able to consume messages from Kafka and then download tarball
+* Check if SHA extractor is able to consume messages from Kafka, download tarball, and take SHA images

 ## `smart-proxy/smoketests.feature`